-Many of these tours also take you to the volcano where you can walk across the volcano and see how the island was formed.
-It is an interesting trip, but be aware there is no shade.
+Many of these tours also take you to the volcano where you can walk across it and see how the island was formed.
+It is an interesting trip but be aware there is no shade.
 We were there before summer and it was plenty hot.
 You will need to bring your own sunscreen, hat and water.

 2. Explore the Villages of Fira and Oio

-Both Fira and Oia are picturesque, Greek Villages on the rim of the caldera.Most people will stay in one of these two villages or the small satellite villages nearby.
+Both Fira and Oia are picturesque, Greek villages on the rim of the caldera.
+If you’re wondering where to stay in Santorini, most people will book accommodation in one of these two villages or the small satellite villages nearby.